There’s Snow Much Fun to Discover This Winter Season!

 In this blended lesson supporting literacy skills, students learn how animals survive the change in conditions that occurs each winter.
 Students develop their literacy skills as they explore a science focus on varied physical and behavioral adaptations.

 Looking for even more games and educational resources for young learners?
-Go to the Celebrating Winter Collection on PBS Kids for Parents.
+Go to the Celebrating Winter Collection on PBS KIDS for Parents.